Flux Magnetism in a Strongly Interacting Dipolar Lattice Supersolid under Tunable Gauge Fields

-Importantly, increasing geometric frustration, i.e. taking larger $J_2/J_1$ ratios, profoundly alters this picture.
-Specifically, for low $V$ the MI is replaced by a chiral superfluid (CSF)~\cite{SM} with spontaneously broken time-reversal symmetry~\cite{Dhar2012,Roy2022,Halati2023,Barbiero2023,Baldelli2024,Burba2025}.
+Importantly, increasing geometric frustration, i.e., taking larger $J_2/J_1$ ratios, profoundly alters this picture.
+Specifically, for low $V$ the MI undergoes a transition of the Kosterlitz-Thouless (KT) type and is replaced by a chiral superfluid (CSF)~\cite{SM} with spontaneously broken time-reversal symmetry~\cite{Dhar2012,Roy2022,Halati2023,Barbiero2023,Baldelli2024,Burba2025}.
 In Fig.~\ref{fig:phaseU}(a), see the horizontal dashed line, we further find that for larger dipolar repulsions, geometric frustration can induce a first-order phase transition from a Mott insulating to a density wave regime.
 Evidence of this is reported in Figs.~\ref{fig:phaseU}(b) and (c), where we show that at a critical value $J_2/J_1$ the parity operator $O_P \left( r \right)$ vanishes and the finite value $S(k=\pi)$ signals the breaking of the translational symmetry.
 As shown in Fig.~\ref{fig:phaseU}(d), important information can also be extracted from the behavior of the single particle Green function

 for finite large distances $|k-j|$.
 In both MI and DW, $g^1(|k-j|)\approx0$ already for relatively short distances, indicating an exponential decay distinctive of insulating phases.
 In contrast, by increasing $J_2/J_1$ the single particle Green function decays algebraically and its value for large $|k-j|$ becomes significant.
-According to Luttinger theory~\cite{Giamarchi2004}, this behavior signals the onset of a one dimensional gapless superfluid (SF) phase.
+According to Luttinger theory~\cite{Giamarchi2004}, this behavior signals the onset of a one-dimensional gapless superfluid (SF) phase.
 Crucially, in this regime $S(\pi)\neq0$, indicating that superfluidity coexists with the breaking of the translational symmetry.
 As a consequence, these results define a lattice supersolid (SS) phase.
+The DW-SS transition is also of the KT type, analogous to the MI-SF transition observed in the conventional 1D Bose-Hubbard model \cite{Kuhner2000}.
 It is important to emphasize that, in the regimes of relatively large $U$, this SS phase cannot take place if either $J_2\approx0$ or $V\approx0$.
-This highlights that the combination of geometric frustration and large dipolar repulsions is the unique responsible for the appearance of this $\bar{n}=1$ lattice SS phase. \paragraph{Supersolidity induced magnetic flux ordering.}
+This highlights that the combination of geometric frustration and large dipolar repulsions is responsible for the appearance of this $\bar{n}=1$ lattice SS phase. \paragraph{Magnetic ordering of fluxes.}